Freetz/freetz/docs/patches/README.md

     Remove the aura-usb-daemon (remote USB connection, USB-Fernanschluss) and some related files.
 This patch only removes the files, not the settings in AVM's web interface.

   * **[REMOVE_AVM_E2FSPROGS: Remove e2fsprogs](REMOVE_AVM_E2FSPROGS.md)<a id='remove_avm_e2fsprogs'></a>**<br>
     Removes the e2fsprogs files (blkid, fsck, mkfs) and libraries.
 Saves about 220KB of compressed space.
+Warning: Without blkid the AVM scripts could not mount!

   * **[REMOVE_AVM_VPN: Remove VPN](REMOVE_AVM_VPN.md)<a id='remove_avm_vpn'></a>**<br>
     Remove AVM's vpn and some other related files This patch removes the files and related Web UI entrys, but not the vpn settings.
 This will save about 120kB compressed size.